jtchen-ai/jtchen-ai.github.io/content/publications/space-gain/index.md

 ---
-title: 'Urat: Universal regularized adversarial training in robust reinforcement learning'
+title: 'Space-GAIN: A Framework for Deflection Data Restoration Based on Generative Adversarial Imputation Networks'

 # Authors
 # If you created a profile for a user (e.g. the default `me` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Jingtang Chen
-  - Haoxiang Chen
+  - Liyuan Wang
-  - Zilin Niu
+  - Mingjian Fu
-  - Yi zhu
+  - Rujie Zhuo

 # Author notes (optional)
 author_notes: